overblog/GraphQLBundle/docs/annotations/index.md

 This will load all annotated classes in `%kernel.project_dir%/src/GraphQL` into the schema.

-## Use Annotations as your only Mapping
+## Using Annotations as your only Mapping

 If you only use annotations as mappings you need to add an empty `RootQuery` type.
 Your config should look like this: